-Men’s hairstyles, like fashion trends, come and go.
+Men’s hairstyles, like fashion trends, come and go, but our crowning glory prevails.
 Throughout the years, history has seen some great styles which tend to outlive those who wear them.

 Having a full head of hair is vital for many.
 It makes a person feel good, builds a sense of confidence, and even of superiority.

-For a man, apart from bald being a sign of toughness, this has many advantages, like not needing to go to the barber, hairdresser, or stylist.
+For a man, apart from bald being a sign of toughness, this has many advantages.
+These include not needing to go to the barber, hairdresser, or stylist.
 Not to mention all the money saved on related products.
 When every minute in the morning counts, a bald man is on top.

-For teenagers, it is a time to be adventurous, a time to try countless different styles to express attitudes, make statements, be fashionable, or to imitate their favourite pop idols.
+For teenagers, it is a time to be adventurous.
+A time to try countless different styles to express attitudes, make statements, be fashionable, or imitate their favorite pop idols.

 For Jason Statham and Bruce Willis, thinning hair or baldness has no negative effect on them at all.

-Accepting defeat is not an option for the vain, and bravely attempt to hide their growing greyness by dying it, or by committing the greatest taboo…shaving it all off.
+Accepting defeat is not an option for the vain.
+They bravely attempt to hide their growing greyness by dying it, or by committing the greatest taboo…shaving it all off.

-The demand on the hair industry is so great, hairdressers and stylists have appeared everywhere.
-Short hair can be beautiful, just as much as long hair is, whatever the style, colour, or availability.
+The demand for the hair industry is so great, hairdressers and stylists have appeared everywhere.
+Short hair can be beautiful, just as much as long hair, whatever the style, color, or availability.